Frequently asked questions

 What if I am in crisis or have been given a notice to vacate?

 Sirovilla does not offer urgent or crisis housing.
-We appreciate that many people are in need, offers are made based on the next person on the list for that village.
+We appreciate that many people are in need, and offers are made based on the next person on the list for that village.

 What should I do if my contact details change?

-It is important that if any of your details change please let us know straight away, either via email info@sirovilla.org.au by phone (03)5241 1517 or via the contact us section of the website.
+It is important that if any of your details change, please let us know straight away, either via email info@sirovilla.org.au, by phone (03)5241 1517, or via the contact us section of the website.

 How much does it cost to live at Sirovilla?

-Do I own my unit or is it a rental?
+Do I own my unit, or is it a rental?

-No, Sirovilla provides housing on a “lease-for-life” basis where you pay rent fortnightly to live independently in your unit for as long as you are able.
+Sirovilla provides housing on a “lease-for-life” basis where you pay rent fortnightly to live independently in your unit for as long as you are able.

 How much does rent cost?

-Rent is paid fortnightly and comprises of two amounts.
-Firstly, an amount equal to 25% of your total fortnightly income plus 100% of commonwealth rent assistance (CRA).
+Firstly, an amount equal to 25% of your total fortnightly income plus 100% of Commonwealth Rent Assistance (CRA).

 Rent = 25% of Total Income + 100% Commonwealth Rent Assistance